-The second event, dubbed the Doodles Genesis Factory, launched in June 2022 alongside NFT.NYC.
+Doodles has created multiple immersive in-person experiences coinciding with annual NFT events, including Heart Basel Miami and, most recently, the 2022 Doodles Genesis Factory, launched alongside NFT.NYC.
 The activation further helped communicate Doodles’ desire to show up and show out, providing a stage for unveiling many upcoming Doodles initiatives, including Doodles’ first fundraise, Doodles 2, Doodles Records, and more.

 In 2023, Doodles made a move that further solidified its commitment to becoming a web3 entertainment company.
 Via Twitter, the team announced that Doodles would acquire award-winning animation studio Golden Wolf, citing that “narrative storytelling, world-building, and character development will be at the center of everything we do.”

-Although the full scope of how a Web3 company might leverage a PFP project to accomplish all this remains to be seen, we’ve long heard similar sentiments coming from the Bored Ape Yacht Club and World of Women, both of which are now managed by Madonna and U2’s manager, Guy Oseary.
-It seems Doodles is now echoing that same cry.
+Although the full scope of how a Web3-powered tech company might leverage a PFP project to accomplish all this remains to be seen, we’ve long heard similar sentiments coming from the Bored Ape Yacht Club and World of Women, both of which are now managed by Madonna and U2’s manager, Guy Oseary.

 The future of Doodles

-Considering the young age of the Doodles project, it’s incredible to see the growth and accomplishments achieved by this project and its three founders.
-Currently, the collection has amassed around 155,000 ETH in secondaries.
-While Doodles still has quite a ways to go before they’re seen as a true contender for the PFP NFT crown currently held by the Bored Ape Yacht Club — which has generated upwards of 711,000 ETH to date — the collection of vibrant characters has undoubtedly won the hearts of countless NFT enthusiasts.
+As the NFT space continues to evolve, many have remained in awe of the accomplishments achieved by this project and its founders.
+Currently, the collection has amassed around 274,000 ETH in secondaries.
+While Doodles still has quite a ways to go before they’re seen as a true contender for the PFP NFT crown currently held by the Bored Ape Yacht Club — which has generated upwards of 1 million ETH to date — the collection of vibrant characters has undoubtedly won the hearts of countless NFT enthusiasts.

-Moreover, the Doodles project is showing no signs of slowing down, even as crypto prices continue to fluctuate greatly since its conception.
-From live, immersive events to unique, innovative project development, the company has onboarded a range of talent to the team, including former President of Billboard Julian Holguin as CEO and none other than Pharrell Williams as Chief Branding Officer.
+Moreover, the Doodles project shows no signs of slowing down, even as crypto prices continue to fluctuate greatly since its conception.
+The company has onboarded a range of talent to the team, including former President of Billboard Julian Holguin as CEO, 776 Co-Founder Katelin Holloway on the board of directors, and Pharrell Williams as Chief Brand Officer.

 And as the Doodles Web3 entertainment company continues to grow, so too have its initiatives.
-Here are some of the things the Doodles community has to look forward to.
+Here are some things the Doodles community has to look forward to.

-And indeed it was.
-A September 2022 announcement made it clear that Doodles’ first funding round was a resounding success.
 Aside from 776, 10T Holdings, Acrew Capital, and FTX Ventures pooled $54 million in funding for Doodles.
-With this funding, Holloway believes that Doodles now has the tools to “[develop] the next digital frontier of how we experience and create content, unlocking the real value behind NFTs,” according to the September announcement.
+With this funding, Holloway believes that Doodles has the tools to “[develop] the next digital frontier of how we experience and create content, unlocking the real value behind NFTs,” according to the September announcement.

 Following the close of its funding round, Doodles looks primed to develop itself into a truly global IP via “ventures in music, culture and entertainment industries.”
 Of course, the technology that made Doodles possible in the first place is still at the center of everything: the blockchain.
 “Reimagining storytelling through the blockchain, Doodles is changing the way the world connects and interacts,” Holloway said in the release.